UK's investments in India continue to grow: Report

-New Delhi, Feb 17 (IANS) India-UK relations will touch a new high in the post-Covid world, says a Grant Thornton Bharat-CII Britain Meets India report.
+New Delhi: India-UK relations will touch a new high in the post-Covid world, says a Grant Thornton Bharat-CII Britain Meets India report.

 According to the report, India is likely to be a priority country for the UK, especially post Brexit, leading to an enhanced economic partnership.